Halloweentown (film): Plot

-The film opens with Marnie Piper and her mother, Gwen, arguing over why she and her younger siblings Dylan and Sophie cannot go out for Halloween.
-Gwen's mother Aggie shows up for her annual Halloween visit.
+Widowed mother, Gwen Piper, always refuses to let her kids, Marnie, Dylan, and Sophie, go out on Halloween.
+Gwen's mother, Aggie, shows up for her annual Halloween visit.
 The children are happier to see Aggie than Gwen is, as Aggie openly encourages the children to get more involved in Halloween.
 Aggie and Gwen are secretly witches, but Gwen is determined to live a normal life as a mortal instead.

-Despite objections from Gwen, Aggie is intent on training Marnie as a witch.
-Before heading home, Aggie reads the children a bedtime story called "Halloweentown", about a mystical place where witches, vampires and monsters of all sorts live in peace away from mortals.
+Aggie reads the children a bedtime story called "Halloweentown", about a mystical place where witches, vampires and monsters live in peace away from mortals.
 Sophie points out a drawing of a witch in the book that resembles Marnie; Aggie does nothing to stop Marnie from imagining such a thing.
-After putting the children to bed, Gwen and Aggie get into an argument, with Marnie, who has sneaked downstairs, eavesdropping.
-Gwen is angry that her mother encourages the children to enjoy Halloween, and insists Marnie will be raised as a mortal, like her father was, and not a witch, revealing Marnie is actually a witch too.
-Aggie doesn't understand why Gwen wants to live without magic, and wants to train Marnie before she turns 13, as at this point without training, she would lose her powers forever.
-Aggie then asks Gwen for help; citizens of Halloweentown have been disappearing, and while Gwen doesn't take this seriously and says it is possible that the missing have simply moved, Aggie believes that foul play is involved.
+After saying goodnight to the children, Gwen and Aggie get into an argument, and Marnie eavesdrops on them.
+Gwen is angry that her mother encourages the children to enjoy Halloween, and insists Marnie will be raised as a mortal, like her father was, rather than a witch.
+Aggie wants to train Marnie before she turns 13, as at this point without training, she would lose her powers.
+Aggie then asks Gwen for help; citizens of Halloweentown have been disappearing, and while Gwen suggests the missing have simply moved, Aggie believes that foul play is involved.

 When Aggie leaves to return home, Marnie and Dylan covertly follow her.
-They see Aggie getting onto a magical bus, and sneak onto it through the back door.
-When they arrive in Halloweentown, Aggie does not see Marnie and Dylan getting off the bus, and the children lose sight of her.
-At the same time, Marnie and Dylan realize that Sophie had snuck onto the bus with them.
-They begin looking for Aggie, and are approached by Kalabar, the mayor of Halloweentown.
-He whistles for a cab driven by Benny, a skeleton with a bad sense of humor.
-The children find their grandmother's mansion, and against her better judgment, Aggie decides not to take them back to their home immediately.
-She says she will start Marnie's witch training, but has to take care of "the bad thing" first.
-She shows her grandchildren what she is talking about: in her cauldron, a vision of a hooded figure appears, laughing maniacally.
+They see Aggie getting onto a magical bus, sneak onto it, and arrive in Halloweentown, discovering the town is real.
+As soon as they arrive, Marnie and Dylan realize that Sophie had snuck onto the bus with them.
+The three begin looking for Aggie, and are approached by Kalabar, the mayor of Halloweentown, who gets them a cab driven by Benny, a skeleton who tells corny jokes.
+Benny drives the children to their grandmother's mansion, and Aggie decides not to take them back to their home immediately.
+She says she will start Marnie's witch training, but has to take care of "the bad thing" first: in her cauldron, a vision of a hooded figure appears, laughing maniacally.
 She says she must activate Merlin's talisman with a spell and potion to defeat the evil creature.